 In Facebook Groups and Instagram threads, you see some pretty serious stuff going down.
 While I’m all about folks taking control of their health, and this guerilla-style rebellion against that status quo… we need to remember, you can’t get good, useful, safe advice online from a stranger that doesn’t know your medical history or all the details of your situation.

-My BA in Anthropology, my 6 years as a restaurant chef, 3 years doing research and healing my own body is a lot of experience with ancestral health and food… but I wanted more and this course is just what I needed!
+My BA in Anthropology, my 6 years as a restaurant chef, 3 years doing research and healing my own body are a lot of experience with ancestral health and food… but I wanted more and this course is just what I needed!
 I gave me amazing tools to help others, beyond what I have already been doing through this blog and my published books.

 I wanted to be able to help others, to help you beyond the blanket statements of try AIP, try paleo, try a Whole30, eat clean.
-I wanted to connect with folks one on one.
+In addition, I wanted to connect with folks one on one.
 So I chose the NTA for their whole foods, ancestral health approach.
-I chose the NTA for the hundreds of practitioners that I know, love and respect who also did the program: Shawn Mynar, Beth Manos Brickey (Tasty Yumies), Allison Marras (Food by Mars), Mickey Trescott and Angie Alt (Autoimmune Wellness), Steph Gaudreau, Christina Rice…. and the list goes on!
+I chose the NTA for the hundreds of practitioners that I know, love, and respect who also did the program: Shawn Mynar, Beth Manos Brickey (Tasty Yumies), Allison Marras (Food by Mars), Mickey Trescott and Angie Alt (Autoimmune Wellness), Steph Gaudreau, Christina Rice…. and the list goes on!

 The NTP program was $5,000 plus the cost of the books and materials.
 The reading list is comprehensive and I’ll list them below because even if you don’t do the program for yourself, you can learn a lot from these amazing books.

-NTP Reading List
+Nutritional Therapy Practitioner Reading List